 Dr. Bonicelli carries the school's academic mace for the first time for graduation.

 Of course, I make academic maces, also known as college maces or university maces.
-While I have now done about thirty of these maces, I still consider them to be unusual.
+While I have now done about fifty of these maces, I still consider them to be unusual.
 Frankly, it is a huge honor to be chosen by a college or university, a high school, or even a foundation or incorporated city to make a mace for them.
 Those have all been my customers.
 A mace should last a hundred years, or well beyond, so there is MY work going on for years after I have passed back into dust.
 It's an honor.
 Read more about maces from articles in both columns on the home page.

 12" diameter hard maple plates -- set of eight -- $440